Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Conclusion

 The role of the conformal fixed-point formulas should be read precisely.
 They provide the cleanest analytic representation of the hard kernel, but the matching itself is imposed at the single scale \eqref{eq:intro-matching-point} in the collinear window \eqref{eq:intro-matching-window}.
-Away from the fixed point, LO running replaces the exact power laws by the familiar logarithmic evolution factors but leaves the kernel and the channel identification intact.
+Away from the fixed point, LO running replaces the pure power laws by the familiar logarithmic evolution factors but does not alter the fixed-scale projected kernel-level statement or the channel assignment.
 The matching statement is therefore not a claim of all-scale equality between full theories.
-It is a fixed--$j$ channel-by-channel matching statement for the hard kernel and its associated conformal moment.
-Recent NNLO \DVCS/\DDVCS~\! coefficient functions furnish the natural next perturbative test of how this structural statement is deformed beyond the LO/conformal limit~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.
+It is a fixed--$j$ channel-by-channel identification for the hard kernel and its associated conformal moment.
+Recent NNLO \DVCS/\DDVCS coefficient functions refine the perturbative input entering the same conformal partial wave---$\gamma_j^\pm(\alpha_s)$, $c_j^\pm(\alpha_s)$, and evolution terms---rather than replacing the fixed-scale hypergeometric kernel~\cite{Braun:2020yib,Braun:2021ysj,Braun:2022nnlo,Ji:2023transversity,Braun:2024ddvcs,Braun:2026dvcsmom}.

 The main implication is straightforward.
-Holographic \DDVCS/\DVCS~\! is not merely a convenient fit model for skewness dependence.
-Once organized at fixed $j$, it is seen to realize the same conformal-basis hard-kernel structure that underlies collinear factorization, while encoding the hadronic information in nonperturbative conformal moments that can be compared to other nonperturbative determinations, including lattice-QCD moments and form factors.
-In that precise sense the present framework provides a controlled and physically interpretable language for hadronic Compton scattering, rather than a disconnected phenomenological ansatz.
+Once organized at fixed $j$, holographic \DDVCS/\DVCS realizes the same conformal-basis hard-kernel structure that underlies collinear factorization, while encoding the hadronic information in nonperturbative conformal moments that can be compared to other nonperturbative determinations, including lattice-QCD moments and form factors.
+This gives a concrete physics reason why the conformal/Gegenbauer basis is special compared with an arbitrary orthogonal expansion: the same basis simultaneously diagonalizes the leading singlet operator problem, enforces skewness polynomiality through local conformal moments, and admits a geometric holographic realization of those moments through lower Witten vertices.
+In that precise sense the present framework provides a controlled and physically interpretable language for hadronic Compton scattering, and a basis-level way to organize the \DVCS/\DDVCS deconvolution problem emphasized in Ref.~\cite{Bertone:2021yyz}, rather than a disconnected phenomenological ansatz.
 Outside the stated collinear matching window, higher-twist effects, target-mass corrections, and genuinely noncollinear infrared dynamics can modify this simple fixed--$j$ universality; those lie beyond the present structural claim.